microsoft/Windows-appsample-customers-orders-database/README.md

 ## What's new

-- Local database connection using Sqlite
+- Local database connection using Sqlite.
-- Use of the repository pattern for easier testing and swapping between data sources with minimal code changes
+- Use of the repository pattern for easier testing and swapping between data sources with minimal code changes.
-- Extended splash screen
+- Splash screen and logo branding.
+- Diagnostic and feedback data collection control.
+- Code quality improvements.

 ## Features